How to Use Public Speaking to Build and Elevate Your Founder or Personal Brand

 TL;DR: How to Use Speaking to Elevate a Personal or Founder Brand

-Choose stages and events that align with your brand goals and audience
+Choose stages and events that match your brand goals and audience, not the biggest rooms.

-Use social media speaking to reach new audiences and build daily trust
+Use social video to reach new audiences and build trust every day.

 More From Liam Sandford